For updates and guidance related to COVID-19 / Coronavirus, click here.

 (2) Restriction on Non-Cash Compensation

-In connection with the sale and distribution of direct participation program or REIT securities, no member or person associated with a member shall directly or indirectly accept or make payments or offers of payments of any non-cash compensation, except as provided in this provision.
-Non-cash compensation arrangements are limited to the following:
+In connection with the sale and distribution of direct participation program or REIT securities, no member or person associated with a member shall directly or indirectly accept or make payments or offers of payments of any non-cash compensation, except as provided below.
+Non-cash compensation arrangements must be consistent with the applicable requirements of SEA Rule 15l-1 ("Regulation Best Interest") and are limited to the following:

 (A) Gifts that do not exceed an annual amount per person fixed periodically by the Board of Governors1 and are not conditioned on achievement of a sales target.